gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 - event subscription
 - storage containers ( item uploads, item thumbnail, items, leases - for change feed??)
 -

+### Leases container:
+This is a container that is needed for the change feed trigger to track which items has been processed.
+Its purpose is to track which changes has been processed and which function instance that is processing which partition.

+It works as a checkpoint if a function crashes half-way through processing.

 ### What we will build